lazlop/find_my_uri/README.md

 # Find My URI

+I keep forgetting exactly what the exact name of things are...

 A SPARQL-based URI finder that uses vector database technology for semantic similarity matching of ontology classes.
 This tool helps users discover relevant URIs from water and building ontologies by searching with natural language terms.

+Doing paths using '/' so will need modification for working on windows

 ## Overview